saghul/pyuv/docs/error.rst

     Exception raised if an error is found when calling funcions from the :py:mod:`fs` module.

+.. py:exception:: FSEventError()

+    Exception raised if an error is found when calling ``FSEvent`` handle functions.

 .. py:exception:: IdleError()

     Exception raised if an error is found when calling ``Idle`` handle functions.